TWENTY-FIRST CENTURY PARENTS

 The system’s developer is a company called ToyTalk, the people who produce the popular animated apps like the Winston Show and SpeakaZoo.
 And according to the co-founders, the new Hello Barbie doll “will have thousands and thousands of things to say and you can speak to her for hours and hours.”

 Critics are already standing by, because last fall a children’s book called Barbie: I Can Be a Computer Engineer had the tall plastic blond asking her male friends for help with coding.

 Regardless of what Hello Barbie learns to say based on its individual owners, I think the new doll should come with some basic self-esteem boosters all kids need.
-For example, my Executive Teddy used to remind on tough client-meeting days, “There’s nothing you can’t do!”
+For example, on tough client-meeting days my Executive Teddy would remind me, “There’s nothing you can’t do!”

 I asked my 25-year-old Harry, who still has more than one Barbie of their* own, what the new Hello Barbie needs to say to kids.
 “You’re beautiful.
-Be yourself,” they said.
+Be yourself,” he said.

 So please tell me, what do you think the new Barbie should say to kids after Hello?

 *My kid Harry uses he/she/they pronouns interchangeably.
 I know it takes some getting used to.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: